GheorgheVolosenco/CleanArchitectureSolutionTemplate/README.md

- # Clean Architecture Solution Template
+ # Clean Architecture Solution Template using Microsoft Identity

 This is a solution template for creating a .NET Core API following the principles of Clean Architecture.